nvssynthesis/csg/README.md

 Current limitations: <br>
 -Single modulation source (LFO) can be variably routed to any parameter (a couple exceptions, most notably the filter.
 This is a symptom of the fact that this was my first JUCE project and I ran into troubles with that.
 Will fix it when I get a chance!) <br>
 -Single 2-stage (RISE/FALL) envelope, only affects amplitude <br>
--DRONE parameter does not work at this time.
-I will fix when I have a chance. <br>

 CSG was [presented](https://www.youtube.com/watch?v=okdVPLvdnEc) at the Heretical Sound Synthesis in Helsinki. <br>